How the Society works

 It also works to ensure the long-term viability of our operations through income diversification development via commercial and philanthropic means, which in turn supports all Society activities.

-Our Early Career Members are literally our future and so the ECM Forum Executive Committee has an essential role in leading the work of the Early Career Microbiologists’ Forum, ensuring that early career members and their views are included across all Society activities by having representation across all other Committees and Divisions.
-They also work to bring ECM issues to the fore to ensure the Society is fully supporting the future of microbiology.
+Our Early Career Members are literally our future and so the EC Forum Executive Committee has an essential role in leading the work of the Early Career Forum, ensuring that early career members and their views are included across all Society activities by having representation across all other Committees and Divisions.
+They also work to bring EC issues to the fore to ensure the Society is fully supporting the future of microbiology.

 The Panels oversee specific Society activites.